What Is a Merchant Acquirer?

 The fundamental difference is that instead of requiring their members (“sub-merchants”) to have their own merchant identification number, the PSP acts as the payment facilitator and sets its own transaction fees to cover the payment costs incurred by the acquiring bank.

-Understanding what a merchant acquirer is can help you to find the most appropriate bank to handle transactions on behalf of your business, with the types of key contract terms that benefit your business.
-Small startups may find it easier to go through a payment service provider rather than signing a service agreement with a merchant acquirer.
+Understanding what a merchant acquirer is will help you find the most appropriate bank to handle transactions on behalf of your business, with the types of key contract terms that benefit your business.
+Small startups may find it easier to go through a payment service provider rather than sign a service agreement with a merchant acquirer.

 A.J.
 Almeda E-Commerce Expert